Skip to main content

 These are also clip-on headphones.
 A clip can attach to your shirt in case earbuds fall off or control the cable at the back of your head.

-Designed to be ultra-lightweight, the BackBeat FIT workout earbuds can be very comfortable even when listening for long periods of time.
+Designed to be ultra-lightweight, the BackBeat FIT sports earbuds are very comfortable even when listening for long periods of time.

 They have several sets of specific patent-pending eartips designed for comfort, which also do a good job at passive noise isolation.

-With up to six hours of battery life, these running earbuds should last for an entire day of working out.
+With up to 6 hours of battery, these running earbuds should last for an entire day of working out.
+Find out more in our review.

 trophy Best bone conduction

-Shokz OpenRun (previously AfterShokz Aeropex) are the best bone conduction headphones with ear hooks.
+Shokz OpenRun (previously AfterShokz Aeropex) are the best bone conduction ear hook headphones Shokz OpenRun review.

 Connection icon Connection: Bluetooth 5.0